Fort Wayne Dancesport

 Fort Wayne Dancesport Chapter Dance

 Join Fort Wayne Dancesport for its monthly social ballroom dance 7 p.m. to 11 p.m. at IPFW's Walb Student Union Ballroom.
 Doors open at 7 p.m.
-A group lesson in waltz by professional instructor Marcalee Haataja begins at 7:15 p.m.
+A group lesson in rumba by a professional instructor Dave Cowdrey begins at 7:15 p.m.
 General dancing begins at 8:15 p.m. and runs until 11 p.m.
 Other information, including a map to the venue, is available at the top of our "FWD Events" page.

 The chapter board needs your help!
 At 6 p.m., before every chapter dance, board members congregate to decorate the ballroom for our members and their guests.
 We'd be very grateful if some chapter members would show up to help us get the job done quickly.
 In addition, we'd like to conduct 15-minute gatherings each month, to discuss how we are doing, what improvements we might make and just general comments.
 You are certainly welcome!